Best Mortgage Refinance Companies 2026: Compare Rates & Lenders

 Refinancing makes financial sense in several scenarios.
 Here is how to calculate if refinancing is right for you:

 FHA to conventional: If you have an FHA loan with MIP, refinancing to a conventional loan can eliminate the monthly mortgage insurance premium once you have 20% equity.
+On a $250,000 loan, this saves approximately $1,500-$2,500 annually in MIP costs.

 Use our mortgage calculator to compare your current payment against potential refinance options.